RedSkyLabs/RSSC2018-Wireless-Attack-Lab/README.md

 ifconfig wlan0 up
 ```

 3. Force the wireless card to scan and report on all wireless networks in the area.
 The SSID you are trying to target for this lab is named ‘RSSC’.
-You need the MAC address and the channel that this AP is transmitting on.
+You will need the MAC address and the channel that this AP is transmitting on.
 ```bash
 iwlist wlan0 scanning
 ```

-Next, we need to change the wireless card to monitoring mode.
-We do this by creating a monitor interface using airmon-ng.
+Next, you need to change the wireless card to monitoring mode.
+You do this by creating a monitor interface using airmon-ng.

 4. Verify airmon-ng sees your wireless card.
 ```bash